 These drills also help in fighting your weaknesses and overcoming them.
 The course can be taken both online and in person.

 In both cases, there is the possibility to access an on-demand tutor whenever you’re stuck on a problem.
 This course contains 36 hours of live lessons other than plenty of practice tests and drills.

 Reading through some Princeton Review for ACT reviews that are geared towards the 31+ course, it is very easy to see that it does work with some students achieving scores of 35, while others demonstrate an improvement in their scores of up to 8 points.

-Private tutoring comes with its own practice questions, drills, and interactive video lessons.
-The experience of the teachers and the high rating each one gets in student feedback really shine in these courses.
+Private tutoring comes with practice questions, drills, and interactive video lessons.
+The experience of the teachers and the high rating each one gets in student feedback shine in these courses.

 Each of these is divided into categories that make the lessons easy to go through instead of making you feel like you’re being buried under too much work right away.